BendingSpoons/katana-swift/BSP_GUIDELINES.md

 Sometimes this is not enough and we need to observe the external world and bring the information we get from this observation back in the Katana world.
 As discussed in the [guideline (1)](#1-use-managers-to-encapsulate-the-logic), Managers are a passive member of our applications and therefore they cannot dispatch.

-To address this particular use case, when therefore introduce `EventObservers` which are classes that are added to the `Side Effect Dependencies` and have the only and single responsibility of listening for events coming from the external world (e.g., Firebase, Websockets, ...) and dispatch something back in the `Katana` world as a consequence of this event.
+To address this particular use case, when therefore introduce `EventObservers`.
+These classes are created and owned by the dependency container and have the only and single responsibility of listening for events coming from the external world (e.g., Firebase, Websockets, ...) and dispatch something back in the `Katana` world as a consequence of this event.

 While it may seem odd to separate Managers and `EventObservers`, this actually helps in keeping every piece simple and consistent.
 For instance, this separation is useful to prevent adding an internal state to the Managers, while it may be needed to implement complex cases of `EventObservers`.